What Is It?

-Common DMARDs include: methotrexate (Rheumatrex, Trexall), sulfasalazine (Azulfidine), hydroxychloroquine (Plaquenil), leflunomide (Arava), cyclosporine (Sandimmune, Neoral), and azathioprine(Imuran, Azasan).
+Common DMARDs include: methotrexate (Rheumatrex, Trexall), sulfasalazine (Azulfidine), hydroxychloroquine (Plaquenil), leflunomide (Arava) and cyclosporine (Sandimmune, Neoral).
 People taking methotrexate and most other DMARDs need periodic monitoring to make sure that toxicity to the liver or bone marrow does not occur.
 Although there is clearly a potential for toxicity of a powerful drug like methotrexate, it actually has a remarkable safety profile in RA and can be taken continuously for many years.
 Side effects of DMARDS vary greatly but may include nausea or vomiting, diarrhea, heartburn, high blood pressure, sun sensitivity, rash, temporary hair loss, damage to the retina, liver or kidney damage, lung infections and bone marrow suppression.

 Pay attention to how your body responds to these drugs.
 Not only do you need to make sure the medications are effective (since efficacy can occasionally diminish over time), you also need to be alert to any problems arising from the drugs.

-Biologic response modifiers.
+- Biologic response modifiers.
 These are protein drugs that must be administered by subcutaneous injection or intravenous infusion.
 These drugs help to reduce joint-damaging inflammation by interfering with the inflammation process.
-The most commonly used short-acting drugs in this category are adalimumab (Humira), etanercept (Enbrel) and infliximab (Remicade).
-The longer-acting drugs in this category are certolizumab pegol (Cimzia) and golimumab (Simponi).
+The most commonly used short-acting drugs in this category are adalimumab (Humira) and infliximab (Remicade).
+The longer-acting drugs in this category are certolizumab (Cimzia) and golimumab (Simponi).
 They all target and inactivate a protein called tumor necrosis factor, or TNF-alpha, which is involved in the cascade of immune responses that cause inflammation in people with RA.
 Other biologic response modifiers target different molecules involved in the inflammation process.
 For instance, the drug anakinra (Kineret) blocks a cytokine called interleukin-1 (IL-1).
 Abatacept (Orencia) blocks the activation of T cells, and rituximab (Rituxan) blocks B lymphocytes.
-Tocilizumab (Actemra) is a biologic response modifier that inhibits interleukin-6.
-The biologic response modifiers are used as a second line drugs in individuals who do not respond to one or several TNF-alpha blocking agents.
+Tocilizumab (Actemra) and sarilumab (Kevzara) are biologic response modifiers that inhibit interleukin-6.
+The biologic response modifiers are used as a second line drugs in individuals who do not respond to one or several traditional DMARDs.

 There have been very rare reports of serious nervous system disorders such as multiple sclerosis, seizures or inflammation of the nerves of the eyes, and serious infections, including sepsis and tuberculosis, with the TNF-inhibitors.
 The risk of tuberculosis has been greatly decreased with pre-therapy screening of TB skin tests and/or chest X-rays and treating with anti-TB drugs if these tests are positive.